Top Change

 Who should consider the trick

-The Top Change is best suited for magicians who are serious about advancing their card magic.
-It is not typically a move for absolute beginners.
-As Craig Petty notes, while acknowledging its difficulty, the top change is a "valuable sleight worth learning for serious performers."
-It is ideal for magicians who perform close-up or table magic and want to add deceptive, impromptu effects to their repertoire.
-If you enjoy routines that involve card controls, transpositions, or sandwich effects, the Top Change is an essential tool.
-Yannick's tutorial shows it is "ideal for walk-around or street magic," making it valuable for performers in those settings.
+The Top Change is for magicians who are serious about improving their card magic.
+It is not typically a beginner's first move.
+Craig Petty states that while acknowledging its difficulty, the top change is a "valuable sleight worth learning for serious performers."
+It is highly recommended for intermediate and advanced card magicians who want to expand their repertoire of deceptive techniques.
+Magicians who perform close-up or table magic will find it especially useful, as noted in reviews of other card magic courses.

 Information on how difficult it is to perform